 Winter in Rajasthan extends from October to March.
 Despite the relatively low temperatures, the state is multiplied by visitors who explore their majestic beauty.
 The cities of Jaisalmer, Jodhpur, and Jaipur are the most popular destinations during this time.
 The famous Pushkar Mela, the most important cultural festival of India held in November, is another reason why people choose their Rajasthan tourism packages during this time.

-Dal Bati Churma - Dal Bati Churma is the main dish of Rajasthan and its true flavors can only be experienced during your visit to Rajasthan.
-Bati is hard baked bread with little water.
+Dal Bati Churma - Dal Bati Churma is the main dish of Rajasthan and its true flavours can only be experienced during your visit to Rajasthan.
+Bati is hard-baked bread with little water.
 It is served with Dal - Curry made with lentils.
 Churma, the coarsely ground wheat cooked in ghee, is a sweet addition to the dish.
 Sugar or jaggery is added while slowly cooking the wheat flour in ghee to add sweetness to the Churma.

-Laal Maas - If you are interested in tasting the flavors of Rajasthan, don’t miss Laal Maas during your Rajasthan tour package.
-This spicy dish is a favorite in Rajasthan.
+Laal Maas - If you are interested in tasting the flavours of Rajasthan, don’t miss Laal Maas during your Rajasthan tour package.
+This spicy dish is a favourite in Rajasthan.
 It's a marinated lamb curry patiently cooked over low heat in a sauce made with red chilli peppers, onions, garlic paste and curd.
-It is called Laal Maas because of its red color due to the use of red chilli sauce.
+It is called Laal Maas because of its red colour due to the use of red chilli sauce.